Inspiaaa/UnityHFSM/README.md

 - It is **not a component** (MonoBehaviour) and therefore has a **low overhead**

 - By being hierarchical, it can reduce the amount of duplicate code between states

+---

+## Installation

+To get started, download the latest version of UnityHFSM from the [Releases](https://github.com/Inspiaaa/UnityHFSM/releases) page.
+Simply extract the zip file and put the folder anywhere in your `Assets` folder.
+Et voilà, you're ready to go!

 ## Example